nhumrich/toggle-meister/readme.md

 If you include the `enrollment_id` query string on this endpoint, it will include the release notes for features that are turned on for that enrollment id, much like the toggle api.

+If you include the `all=true` query string on this endpoint, it will give you all features, making it so you dont have to specify which features you want.
+Note that this will turn metrics off, and be slightly slower.

 ## list of all current endpoints